Tropical contractions to integral affine manifolds with singularities: Tropical geometry

 Let $\scrP$ be a rational polyhedral complex in $\bT^d$, which consists of the closures of rational polyhedra in $\bR^d \subset \bT^d$ and their faces.
 In \cite{MR3330789}, it is said that $\scrP$ is \emph{regular at infinity} if for any subset $I \subset \lc 1, \cdots, d \rc$ and any $\sigma \in \scrP$ such that $\sigma \cap \bR^d \neq \emptyset$, the intersection $\sigma \cap \bR^d_I$ is either of dimension $\lb \dim \sigma - |I| \rb$ or empty.
 The condition of being regular at infinity is imposed throughout the work \cite{MR3330789}.

 \begin{lemma} If a rational polyhedral complex $\scrP$ in $\bT^d$ is regular at infinity, then it satisfies \pref{cd:parent}. \end{lemma} \begin{proof} It is mentioned in \cite[Section 1.2]{MR3330789} that a rational polyhedral complex $\scrP$ which is regular at infinity satisfies \pref{cd:parent}.1.
 We show \eqref{eq:t-tau}.
 For an infinite polyhedron $\tau \in \scrP$, the polyhedron $\tilde{\tau} \in \scrP$ of \pref{cd:parent}.1 is the closure of a polyhedron in $\bR^d \subset \bT^d$.
 Let $\sigma \in \scrP$ be an element in the right hand side of \eqref{eq:t-tau}, i.e., a polyhedron such that $\sigma \succ \tilde{\tau}$.
 Then $\sigma$ is also the closure of a polyhedron in $\bR^d \subset \bT^d$.
 In particular, it is a finite polyhedron.
 Since we also have $\sigma \succ \tilde{\tau} \succ \tau$, the polyhedron $\sigma$ is contained in the left hand side of \eqref{eq:t-tau}.
-We could check that the right hand side of \eqref{eq:t-tau} is contained in the left hand side.
+Thus the right hand side of \eqref{eq:t-tau} is contained in the left hand side.

 We show the opposite inclusion.
 Let $\sigma \in \scrP$ be a finite polyhedron such that $\sigma \succ \tau$.
 From \cite[Proposition 1.6]{MR3330789}, we can see that the polyhedron $\sigma$ contains points in the relative interior of $\tilde{\tau}$.
 This implies that one has $\sigma \succ \tilde{\tau}$, and $\sigma$ is contained in the right hand side of \eqref{eq:t-tau}.
-We could check the claim. \end{proof}
+We obtained the claim. \end{proof}

 \begin{example} Let $\lc e_1, e_2 \rc$ be the standard basis of $\bZ^2 \subset \bT^2$.
 The closure of $\bR (e_1+e_2)$ in $\bT^2$ satisfies \pref{cd:parent}, and is not regular at infinity.
 The closure of the union of $\bR (e_1+e_2)$ and $e_2+\bR (e_1+e_2)$ in $\bT^2$ does not satisfy \pref{cd:parent}.
 The space $X(f_1, \cdots, f_r)$ that we consider for local models of tropical contractions also satisfies \pref{cd:parent} (\pref{lm:parent}), although it is not regular at infinity in general. \end{example}